father with baby on the lap

 The why behind Portray Your Story

 I have always loved finding out about other people and capturing their stories.
-That is why after my bachelor in Cultural Anthropology I decided to do a master in Documentary Filmmaking.
-So, the step to start a Family and Branding photography and videography business is not that big.
-I have used my camera for the past 10 years to tell stories.
-Stories about human trafficking, homelessness, the relational impact of illness and many others.
-However, after the birth of my child I now know that I want to tell two types of stories: Family stories and Personal Branding Stories.
-I will explain to you why I want to tell these stories in particular, as they are both close to my heart.
+That’s why, after my bachelor’s in Cultural Anthropology, I decided to do a master’s in Documentary Filmmaking.
+So the step to start a family and branding photography and videography business wasn’t that big a leap.
+I’ve used my camera for the past ten years to tell stories — about human trafficking, homelessness, the relational impact of illness, and many others.
+You can read more about that background and how it shapes my approach today on my about page.

 Why family photography and filmmaking?